nllz/IRTF-HRPC/draft-research.md

 Literature and Discussion Review
 ================================

 Protocols and standards are regularly seen as merely performing technical functions.
 However, these protocols and standards do not exist outside of their technical context nor outside of their political, historical, economic, legal or cultural context.
 This is best exemplified by the way in which protocols have become part and parcel of political processes and public policies: one only has to look at the IANA transition, the RFC on pervasive monitoring or global innovation policy for concrete examples {{Denardis15}}.
-To quote {{Abbate}}: “protocols are politics by other means”.
-Since the late 1990’s a burgeoning group of academics and practitioners researched questions surrounding the societal impact of protocols.
+To quote {{Abbate}}: "protocols are politics by other means".
+Since the late 1990's a burgeoning group of academics and practitioners researched questions surrounding the societal impact of protocols.
 These studies vary in focus and scope: some focus on specific standards {{Davidsonetal}} {{Musiani}}, others look into the political, legal, commercial or social impact of protocols {{BrownMarsden}} {{Lessig}}, {{Mueller}}.

-Commercial and political influences on the management of the Internet’s architecture are well-documented in the academic literature and will thus not be discussed here {{Benkler}}  {{Brownetal}}  {{Denardis15}}  {{Lessig}}  {{Mueller}}  {{Zittrain}}.
-It is enough to say that the IETF consistently tries to push back against the standardization of surveillance and certain other issues that negatively influence end-users’ experience of the Internet {{Denardis14}}.
+Commercial and political influences on the management of the Internet's architecture are well-documented in the academic literature and will thus not be discussed here {{Benkler}}  {{Brownetal}}  {{Denardis15}}  {{Lessig}}  {{Mueller}}  {{Zittrain}}.
+It is enough to say that the IETF consistently tries to push back against the standardization of surveillance and certain other issues that negatively influence end-users' experience of the Internet {{Denardis14}}.
 The role human rights play in technical engineering is much less clear.

 Understanding how protocols and standards impact human rights, especially the right to freedom of expression and freedom of association and assembly, is crucial.
 Questions at the intersection of human rights and Internet architecture management are particularly important as Internet Standard Developing Organizations (SDOs) are the arenas for contention over human rights and the role of technical engineers to protect human rights by design {{Brownetal}} {{Clarketal}} {{Denardis14}} {{CathandFloridi}} {{Lessig}} {{Rachovitsa}}.

-In the academic literature four clear positions can be discerned, in relation to the role of human rights in protocol design and how to account for these human rights in protocol development: Clark et al. argue that there is a need to 'design for variation in outcome, so that the outcome can be different in different places, and the tussle takes place within the design (…) [as] Rigid designs will be broken; designs that permit variation will flex under pressure and survive {{Clarketal}}.’
+In the academic literature four clear positions can be discerned, in relation to the role of human rights in protocol design and how to account for these human rights in protocol development: Clark et al. argue that there is a need to 'design for variation in outcome, so that the outcome can be different in different places, and the tussle takes place within the design (...) [as] Rigid designs will be broken; designs that permit variation will flex under pressure and survive {{Clarketal}}.'
 They hold that human rights should not be hard-coded into protocols because of four reasons: first, the rights in the UDHR are not absolute.
 Second, technology is not the only tool in the tussle over human rights.
-Third, there are inherent dangers to blunting the tools of enforcement and last but not least, it is dangerous to make promises that can’t be kept.
-The open nature of the Internet will never, they argue, be enough to fully protect individuals’ human rights.
+Third, there are inherent dangers to blunting the tools of enforcement and last but not least, it is dangerous to make promises that can't be kept.
+The open nature of the Internet will never, they argue, be enough to fully protect individuals' human rights.

-Conversely, Brown et al. {{Brownetal}} state that 'some key, universal values – of which the UDHR is the most legitimate expression – should be baked into the architecture at design time.'
+Conversely, Brown et al. {{Brownetal}} state that 'some key, universal values &#x2013; of which the UDHR is the most legitimate expression &#x2013; should be baked into the architecture at design time.'
 They argue that design choices have offline consequences, and are able shape the power positions of groups or individuals in society.
 As such, the individuals making these technical decisions have a moral obligation to take into account the impact of their decisions on society, and by extension human rights.
 Brown et al recognise that values and the implementation of human rights vary across the globe.
-Yet they argue that all members of the United Nations have found ‘common agreement on the values proclaimed in the Universal Declaration of Human Rights.
-In looking for the most legitimate set of global values to embed in the future Internet architecture, the UDHR has the democratic assent of a significant fraction of the planet's population, through their elected representatives.”
+Yet they argue that all members of the United Nations have found 'common agreement on the values proclaimed in the Universal Declaration of Human Rights.
+In looking for the most legitimate set of global values to embed in the future Internet architecture, the UDHR has the democratic assent of a significant fraction of the planet's population, through their elected representatives."

-The main disagreement between these two positions lies mostly in the question on whether a particular value system should be embedded into the Internet’s architecture or whether the architecture needs to account for a varying set of values.
+The main disagreement between these two positions lies mostly in the question on whether a particular value system should be embedded into the Internet's architecture or whether the architecture needs to account for a varying set of values.

 A third position that is similar to that of Brown et al., is taken by {{Broeders}} who argues that 'we must find ways to continue guaranteeing the overall integrity and functionality of the public core of the Internet.'
 He argues that the best way to do this is by declaring the backbone of the Internet - which includes the TCP/IP protocol suite, numerous standards, the Domain Name System (DNS), and routing protocols - a common public good.
-This is a different approach than that of {{Clarketal}} and {{Brownetal}} because Broeders does not suggest that social values should (or should not) be explicitly coded into the Internet’s architecture, but rather that the existing architecture should be seen as an entity of public value.
+This is a different approach than that of {{Clarketal}} and {{Brownetal}} because Broeders does not suggest that social values should (or should not) be explicitly coded into the Internet's architecture, but rather that the existing architecture should be seen as an entity of public value.

 Bless and Orwat {{Bless}} represents a fourth position.
 They argue that it is to early to make any definitive claims, but that there is a need for more careful analysis of the impact of protocol design choices on human rights.
-They also argue that it is important to search for solutions that ‘create awareness in the technical community about impact of design choices on social values.
-And work towards a methodology for co-design of technical and institutional systems.’
+They also argue that it is important to search for solutions that 'create awareness in the technical community about impact of design choices on social values.
+And work towards a methodology for co-design of technical and institutional systems.'

 Our position is that hard-coding human rights into protocols is very complicated as each situation is dependent on its context.
 At this point is difficult to say whether hard-coding human rights into protocols is wise (or feasible).
 It is however important to make consicious and explicit design decisions that take into account the human rights protocol considerations guidelines developed below.
 This will ensure that the impact protocols can have on human rights is clear and explicit, both for developers and for users.
 In addition, it ensures that the impact of specific protocol on human rights is carefully considered and that concrete design decisions are documented in the protocol.

 This document details the steps taken in theresearch into human rights protocol considerations by the HRPC group to clarify the relation between technical concepts used in the IETF and human rights.
 This document sets out some preliminary steps and considerations for engineers to take into account when developing standards and protocols.

 Methodology
 ===========

 Mapping the relation between human rights, protocols and architectures is a new research challenge, which requires a good amount of interdisciplinary and cross organizational cooperation to develop a consistent methodology.
 The authors of this first draft are involved in both human rights advocacy and research on Internet technologies - and as such  believe that bringing this work into the IRTF facilitates and  improves it by bringing human rights experts together with the community of researchers and developers of Internet standards and technologies.

 The methodological choices made in this document are based on the political science-based method of discourse analysis and ethnographic research methods {{Cath}}.
 This work departs from the assumption that language reflects the understanding of concepts.
 Or as {{Jabri}} holds, policy documents are 'social relations represented in texts where language is used to construct meaning and representation'.
-This process happens in ‘the social space of society’ {{Schroeder}} and manifests itself in institutions and organizations {{King}}, exposed using the ethnographic methods of semi-structured interviews and participant observation.
+This process happens in 'the social space of society' {{Schroeder}} and manifests itself in institutions and organizations {{King}}, exposed using the ethnographic methods of semi-structured interviews and participant observation.

 The discourse analysis was operationalized using qualitative and quantitative means.
 The first step taken by the research group was reading  RFCs and other official IETF documents.
 The second step was the use of a pyhon-based analyzer, using the tool Big Bang, adapted by Nick Doty {{Doty}} to scan for the concepts that were identified as important architectural principles (distilled on the initial reading and supplemented by the interviews and participant observation).
 Such a quantitative method is very precise and speeds up the research process {{Richie}}.
-But this tool is unable to understand ‘latent meaning’ {{Denzin}}.
-In order to mitigate these issues of automated word-frequency based approaches, and to get a sense of the ‘thick meaning’ {{Geertz}} of the data, a second qualitative analysis of the data set was performed.
+But this tool is unable to understand 'latent meaning' {{Denzin}}.
+In order to mitigate these issues of automated word-frequency based approaches, and to get a sense of the 'thick meaning' {{Geertz}} of the data, a second qualitative analysis of the data set was performed.
 These various rounds of discourse analysis were used to inform the interviews and further data analysis.

-The ethnographic methods of the data collection and processing allowed the research group to acquire the data necessary to ‘provide a holistic understanding of research participants' views and actions’ {{Denzin}} that highlighted ongoing issues and case studies where protocols impact human rights.
+The ethnographic methods of the data collection and processing allowed the research group to acquire the data necessary to 'provide a holistic understanding of research participants' views and actions' {{Denzin}} that highlighted ongoing issues and case studies where protocols impact human rights.
 The interview participants were selected through purposive sampling {{Babbie}}, as the research group was interested in getting a wide variety of opinions on the role of human rights in guiding protocol development.
 This sampling method also ensured that individuals with extensive experience working at the IETF in various roles were targeted.
-The interviewees included individuals in leadership positions (Working Group (WG) chairs, Area Directors (ADs)), ‘regular participants’, individuals working for specific entities (corporate, civil society, political, academic) and represented various backgrounds, nationalities and genders.
+The interviewees included individuals in leadership positions (Working Group (WG) chairs, Area Directors (ADs)), 'regular participants', individuals working for specific entities (corporate, civil society, political, academic) and represented various backgrounds, nationalities and genders.